commfish/BSAI_crab_assessments/BBRKC/bbrkc_24f/readme24f.md

 Tyler created functions to run jitter code in GMACS and save results, see file 'gmacs_functions.R'

 ## model runs - initial to compare to Jie's ------
-### Model 21.1b - run 4-14-23; see gmacs.dat -
-Runtime: 0 hours, 47 minutes, 59 seconds
-Compare to Fall 2022 model 21.1b - no new data just new GMACS version - see if differences in output

-### Model 22.0
-updated .dat and .ctl files to reflect new GMACS version.

 ### Model 23.0a
 updated .ctl, .dat file is the same as 21.1b due to same model just estimated M for males here.